uwcartlab/webmapping/Chapter01/readme.md

 ### I. What is GitHub?

-_**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the [Git](http://git-scm.com/) version control system. _**Git**_ takes a snapshot of your files at a given time, creating a backup that can be shared collaborative when multiple developers are coding at the same time (e.g., your final project).
+_**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the [Git](http://git-scm.com/) version control system. _**Git**_ takes a snapshot of your files at a given time, creating a backup that can be shared collaboratively when multiple developers are coding at the same time (e.g., your final project).
 GitHub provides an online suite of tools for cloud storage, sharing, collaboration, and hosting of your projects.
 It has become standard practice for open-source software developers to keep their projects on GitHub, and you will find yourself accessing various repositories or **_repos_** (i.e., web directories) on GitHub as your development experience grows.
 For example, the Web Mapping workbook materials are hosted at [https://github.com/uwcartlab/webmapping](https://github.com/uwcartlab/webmapping) (Figure 3.1):

 ![figure1.3.1.png](img/figure1.3.1.png)